-Section 2.02.
-Mayor and Vice Mayor.
+Sec.
+2.02. - Mayor and Vice Mayor.

-(a) Mayor.
+- (a) Mayor.
 The Mayor shall preside at meetings of the Council and be a voting member of the Council.
-In addition, the Mayor shall have the following specific responsibilities:

-- i) Recommend the appointment of a City Manager to the Council in accordance with Section 3.02 of this Charter. - ii) Recommend the appointment of a City Attorney to the Council in accordance with Section 3.07 of this Charter. - iii) Present "State of the City" and budgetary addresses annually. - iv) May create and appoint subject to Council approval, committees of the Council which may include non-Councilmembers.
-The members of each committee shall select a chair. - v) Be recognized as head of the City government for all ceremonial purposes, for purposes of military law, and for service of process. - vi) Be the official designated to represent the City in all dealings with other governmental entities. - vii) Execute contracts, deeds and other documents on behalf of the City as authorized by the Council.
+In addition, the Mayor shall have the following specific responsibilities: - i) Present "State of the City" and budgetary addresses annually. - ii) May create and appoint subject to Council approval, committees of the Council which may include non-Councilmembers.
+The members of each committee shall select a chair. - iii) Be recognized as head of the City government for all ceremonial purposes, for purposes of military law, and for service of process. - iv) Be the official designated to represent the City in all dealings with other governmental entities. - v) Execute contracts, deeds and other documents on behalf of the City as authorized by the Council. - (b) Vice-Mayor.

-(b) Vice-Mayor.
 During the absence or incapacity of the Mayor, the Vice-Mayor shall have all the powers, authority, duties and responsibilities of the Mayor.
-At the first Council meeting after each regular City election, or in any calendar year in which there is no regular City election, at the first Council meeting in the month of November, the Council shall elect a Councilmember as Vice-Mayor.
+At the Council meeting following certification of the election results for the regular City election, or in any calendar year in which there is no regular City election, at the first Council meeting in the month of November, the Vice-Mayor shall be appointed to serve a one year term as follows: In 2014, the Vice-Mayor shall be the Councilmember occupying Seat 1.
+In 2015, the Vice-Mayor shall be the Councilmember occupying Seat 3.
+In 2016, the Vice-Mayor shall be the Councilmember occupying Seat 4.
+This rotation shall continue each year thereafter.

-Section 2.03.
-Election and term of office.
+Sec.
+2.03. - Election and term of office.